jwonlee95/19_SwiftUI_App_Challenge/README.md

 Learned
   - Guestures in SwifUI
-  - Timer events (including scenePhase)
+  - Timer events (scenePhase to controll time when app is running on background)
   - Special Settings for Accessibility (Differenciate without color, Voice Over)
   - UINotificationFeedbackGenerator (Vibrating the device on conditions)